eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

   Currently, wide string keys are not supported as map keys.

-Additionally, :code:`bound` property might be configured to set a maximum length for the collection.
+Additionally, :code:`bound` property must also be configured with the map's maximum length, or :code:`LENGTH_UNLIMITED` in case of unbounded maps.

 |DynamicTypeBuilderFactory-api| exposes the |DynamicTypeBuilderFactory::create_map_type| function to
 facilitate the creation of this type.